jared-smith-kr/Typescript-Lightning-Talks/talks/mapped-types/README.md

 * Can use a properly polymorphic `this` keyword as a type, e.g. the return value of a method in a fluent interface
 * Open to extension: you can monkey-patch existing or built-in or 3rd party interfaces, e.g. [extending window to declare a global](https://mariusschulz.com/blog/declaring-global-variables-in-typescript#augmenting-the-window-interface)
 * Better error warnings about property name conflicts in intersection types
-* For TS < 4.2 unlike types they are not silently inlined leading to large bloat in .d.ts files
+* For TS < 4.2 unlike types they are not silently inlined (which leads to large bloat in .d.ts files)

 ### Advantages of Types over Interfaces:

 * Can be used to create mapped types, most (all?) utility types **cannot** be implemented with interfaces
-* ...which follows then that any time you need to *manipulate* another type, you want to use `type` not `interface`
+* ...which follows then that any time you need to *manipulate* another *type*, you want to use `type` not `interface`
-* Can be used to declare things that are not object types, like a union of literals.
+* Can be used to declare things that are not object types, like a union of primitive literals.

 So if your use-case doesn't involve anything related to the differences above, it probably doesn't matter.
 There you go.